11 of Our Favorite Date Ideas with Baby in Tow

 What do date nights look like once baby is here?!
 Maybe you’ve given this a ton of thought or maybe it hasn’t crossed your mind.
 In any case, we’d like to offer some of our favorite date ideas because connecting with your partner is important.
 While dates may be a little more succinct and may require more moving parts (like, literally a breast pump), intentional quality time is so important throughout the parenting journey, and that starts with early postpartum.

 We do, of course, encourage new parents to get lots of rest in the initial weeks postpartum, so please honor your recovery and the rest you need.
 That said, we also know that leaving home and going out into the world can be important self-care, too.
-So, please go at your own pace!
+So, please go at your own pace and listen to your body!

 Date Ideas with Baby in Tow

-The date ideas below are meant to accommodate baby, too.
+The date ideas below are meant to facilitate connection and accommodate baby.
 You may not be ready to leave baby with someone else yet, you simply want the ease of a spontaneous date while baby is with you, or you like the idea of a family date!
 Plus, before babies are toddling, they are often happy in a carrier, car seat, blanket on the floor, or a portable bassinet of some type.
 Check out our favorite ideas below to plan a date or two:

 1. Get outside!
 Take a walk, sit on a scenic bench, go to a local park, etc. Connection with nature is one of the five universal postpartum needs.